HydeZero/Live-Racing/Assets/README.md

 Each section includes a detailed explanation about how to do what the title says.
 Now, let's begin.

 ## Adding new vehicles
 You first need to make the vehicle model.
 DON'T WASTE TIME WITH ADDING SPINNING WHEELS.
+IT DOESN'T WORK LIKE THAT.
+It works by applying a force in the general direction of where the car is facing.
+After that, you need to import the vehicle into Unity.
+Make a prefab with this title: "Player[CAR NAME HERE]", replacing [CAR NAME HERE] with the car's name.
+Then, you